 RULES AND REGULATIONS FOR SUBMISSION

-Sunderland Shorts: Film Festival is supported and facilitated by Sunderland City Council (SCC), and the DC Commission for the Arts and Humanities and delivered by an informal partnership between Sunderland based film and creative sector businesses.
+Sunderland Short Film Festival is supported and facilitated by Sunderland City Council (SCC), and delivered by an informal partnership between Sunderland based film and creative sector businesses.

-The Sunderland Shorts: Film Festival champions emerging and established filmmakers, providing a platform for them to showcase their short films to international audiences.
+The Sunderland Short Film Festival champions emerging and established filmmakers, providing a platform for them to showcase their short films to international audiences.

-The second Sunderland Shorts: Film Festival (the SSFF) dates are still to be confirmed but we're aiming for dates in May 2018.
+The 5th Sunderland Short Film Festival (the SSFF) dates are still to be confirmed but we're aiming for dates in May 2019.

 Please read these rules carefully before you submit your film.
 By submitting your film, you expressly acknowledge and agree that you shall be bound by the terms of the submission rules detailed in this document.